 I do have a question about muscles that need strengthening (as glutes) but that are painful because full of trigger points…same for muscles that need stretching but are full of trigger points.
 What do you suggest in such cases?
 I know that muscles with painful trigger points shouldn’t be stretched or strengthened, you should first get rid of the trigger points otherwise they get worse.
 But then, if they can’t be strengthened too much or stretched, how do we get rid of imbalances?
 It’s something that hapoened to many of us, working with painful muscles can make things worsen, so even simple strengthening sometimes is a no go, I have lagged behind in my rehab because of this, the continuous setbacks due to working with muscles that had trigger points…and I still have this problem.
 Even massaging or relaxing with myofascial release doesn’t get rid of them completely, so do you still recommend the exercises in your channel if let’s say, gluteus medius, is painful and flares up?

-To provide some context: our general contention is that through appropriate intervention with the muscles that control the hip joint, you can gradually and drastically improve the function of the hip.
-The X-ray and MRI signs of femoral acetabular impingement are irrelevant for all intents and purposes.
+To provide some context: our general contention is that hip mobility issues are NOT a result of bone shapes.
+You can gradually and drastically improve the function and range of motion of the hip by training the muscles properly.
+The X-ray and MRI signs of femoral acetabular impingement are entirely or very close to entirely irrelevant.

-As I’ve noted in previous posts, the radiologic findings have not been shown to correlate to pain or even range of motion deficits, so it makes little sense to hang your hat on those for explaining why your hip doesn’t move properly.
+As I’ve noted in previous posts, the radiologic findings have not been shown to correlate to pain or even range of motion deficits, so it doesn't make sense to attribute range of motion deficits to bone shapes.

 To reprogram the muscles to work correctly, however, is literally a pain in the butt, as this woman notes in her question.
-Trigger points do flare up when you stretch and strengthen sometimes.
+Trigger points can flare up when you stretch and strengthen muscles.

 Option 1 means you keep all your original equipment, which means forward progress would be limited only by normal human potential.
-If you are able to rehab your muscles, you’ll also be able to develop strength and mobility to an extent that could seem almost too good to be true.
+If you are able to rehab your muscles, you’ll also be able to develop strength and mobility beyond what you probably think is possible.